psharanda/FixFlex/README.md

 - Declarative Auto Layout code that is easy to write, read, and modify
 - Simple API with 2 functions and 4 specifiers, covering 99% of layout use cases
-- Lightweight, implementation is only 300 lines of code
+- Implementation is only 300 lines of code
 - Compatible with any other Auto Layout code
 - Basically generates a bunch of activated `NSLayoutConstraint` and `UILayoutGuide`
+- Keeps your view hierarchy flat, no need for exta containers
+- Lightweight alternative to `UIStackView`
 - Super straightforward mental model
 - Typesafe alternative to VFL
 - Dynamic Type and Right-To-Left friendly